oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 ### Introduction

 This sample demonstrates deploying a Model in Image domain home source type.
-Unlike the Domain in PV and Domain in Image domain source types, Model in Image eliminates the need to pre-create your WebLogic domain home prior to deploying your domain resource.
+Unlike Domain in PV and Domain in Image, Model in Image eliminates the need to pre-create your WebLogic domain home prior to deploying your domain resource.
 Instead, a Model in Image deployment uses a WebLogic Deploy Tool (WDT) model to specify your WebLogic configuration.

 WDT models are a convenient and simple alternative to WebLogic WLST configuration scripts and templates.
 They compactly define a WebLogic domain using YAML files and support including application archives in a ZIP file.
 The WDT model format is described in the open source [WebLogic Deploy Tool](https://github.com/oracle/weblogic-deploy-tooling) GitHub project.